mcfnord/cem/src/ref/gal-nov14.md

 I am neither a professional educator nor a professional therapist.
 However, I reflected on the purpose and focus of my relationship with Chloe over the many years it has evolved.
-Ultimately I embraced the necessity that I must maintain a strong, healthy, ultimately parental relationship informed by my experience and understanding of her emotional needs.
+Ultimately I embraced the necessity that I must maintain a strong, healthy, parental relationship informed by my experience and understanding of her emotional needs.

 I have exposure to theories of personality development and fundamentals of therapy through university-level study, personal relationships with